huguesdevimeux/SuperPacman-MP2BA1-2020/src/CONCEPTION.md

-0a.
-Contents
-    1: Modifications to the provided code
-    2. Added classes and interfaces (includes extension descriptions)
-    3. Deviations from the project description
-    4. List of all extensions

-0b.
-For a better reading experience of this document
+ >For a better reading experience of this document
     - Extensions are flagged with "[extension]" or "[extension area]"
     - Classes, abstract classes, interfaces and enumerations are flagged with "(class)", "(abstract class)", "(interface)", and "(enum)", respectively.